In the mood for comfort food? I have just the recipe for you — Paula Deen chicken and dumplings.

 Tips for the Best Dish

-- For this recipe, I used Mary B’s frozen dumplings to eliminate the need to make them from scratch.
+- Use Mary B’s frozen dumplings.
+It’s easier than making them from scratch.
 You can also use pie crusts sliced into 2- to 3-inch pieces instead.

-- Make the soup base extra creamy by adding evaporated milk.
-Evaporated milk has a perfect consistency.
+- Add evaporated milk.
 It’s creamier than whole milk, but not as thick (and fattening) as heavy cream.

 - Do not skip the flour.
 Along with the butter, it’s what makes the soup thick and gravy-like.

-- Add vegetables to the broth, such as peas and carrots, for more flavor.
-You can leave them in the soup or strain them.
+- Add vegetables to the broth.
+Leave them in the soup or strain them.
 It’s totally your call.
+But peas and carrots work well.

 Can This Be Made in Advance?